Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 With around 0.2 million products, the system performs smoothly, handling database queries and searches efficiently without the need for advanced optimizations.

-At 10 million products, the system experiences significant strain on the database and search, requiring advanced strategies like Elasticsearch, and optimized caching to maintain performance.
+At 10 million products, the database and search face heavy load, so advanced tools like Elasticsearch and optimized caching are needed to maintain stable performance.

 Key Challenges: